-Quadtrees can store many kind of data, we describe the variant that stores a set of points.
-For the definition a simple recursive splitting of squares is continued until there is only one point in a square.
+Quadtrees can store many kinds of data.
+We will describe the variant that stores a set of points and suggest a recursive definition.
+A simple recursive splitting of squares is continued until there is only one point in a square.
 Let P be a set of points.